 Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 Every time a South African buys a Lotto ticket at a retailer or on the Ithuba app, they are offered a choice: add Lotto Plus 1, Lotto Plus 2, or both.
-At R2.50 extra per board each, these add-on draws are among the best-value lottery upgrades available in South Africa — but only if you understand exactly what you are buying.
+At R2.50 extra per board each, these add-on draws are among the lowest-cost ways to enter additional Lotto draws in South Africa — though, like all lottery play, each entry is a bet with a negative expected return.

 The question "which is better — Lotto Plus 1 or Lotto Plus 2?" is a common one, and the honest answer is more nuanced than most lottery sites admit.
 Both games are built on an identical 6/52 number matrix with the same jackpot odds of 1 in 20,358,520.
 So the differences are not about probability at all — they come down to prize pool size, ticket cost, jackpot build-up, and your personal playing budget.

-This guide breaks down every angle so you can decide whether to add one Plus game, both, or neither.
+This guide breaks down every angle so you can decide whether to add one Plus game, both, or neither — and always within a budget you can comfortably afford to lose.

 How Both Games Work: A Clear Overview